-Accepting Rent via Paper Check: What’s it Really Cost?
+Accepting Rent via Paper Check: What Does It Really Cost?

-You’re likely familiar by now with the term eCheck.
-If you are not, an echeck is an electronic version of a paper check that is used to make payments and transfer funds online.
+By now, you’re likely familiar with the term ACH.
+If you aren’t, an ACH payment is an electronic alternative to a paper check that is used to make payments and transfer funds online.
+They are so similar, in fact, that many alternatively call ACH payments eChecks.
 The benefits of such a form of payment in contrast to traditional paper checks and cash are fairly clear (simplicity, security, convenience), and you’ve likely weighed those pros against the (perceived) con of increased cost.
-However, the notion that eChecks are more expensive than paper checks – or, more commonly, that accepting rent via paper check is actually free – is the result of a misconception.
+However, the notion that electronic payments like ACH transactions are more expensive than paper checks – or, more commonly, that accepting rent via paper check is actually free – is the result of a misconception.
 Paper checks do have a cost, and it’s not merely in time.
-Both directly and indirectly, accepting rent via paper check is often more expensive than eCheck.
+Both directly and indirectly, rent collection via paper check is often more expensive than ACH.

 The Real Cost of Going to the Bank